zakimjz/zakimjz.github.io/pages/index.rst

 on developing novel data mining and machine learning techniques, especially for applications in text mining, social networks, bioinformatics and personal health.
-He has over 250 publications, including the Data Mining and Analysis textbook published by Cambridge University Press, 2014.
+He has over 250 publications, including the `Data Mining and Machine Learning <http://dataminingbook.info
+>`_ textbook (2nd Edition, Cambridge
+University Press, 2020).
 He is the founding co-chair for the BIOKDD series of workshops.
-He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and an Associate Editor for ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
+He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and as Associate Editor for ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
 He was the program co-chair for `SDM'08
 <http://www.siam.org/meetings/sdm08>`_, `SIGKDD\'09